Ian-T-Dixon/Disease_Prediction/README.md

 ## Data Cleaning & Processing

-Using Python dictionaries and DataFrame.replace(), many replacements were made to the dataset for the sake of clarity and consistency.
+Using Python dictionaries and pandas.DataFrame.replace(), many replacements were made to the dataset for the sake of clarity and consistency.
 The main dataset of disease symptoms per case was then transformed to contain columns for every possible symptom, each containing boolean values.

-### Before
+### **Before Encoding**
 ![data_df](./Images/data_df.png)

-### After
+### **After Encoding**
 ![bool_df](./Images/bool_df.png)

 Python readily interpets Boolean values as 1's and 0's.
 Consequently, this format is ready to be passed to the machine learning model, as it is already encoded and scaled.